 The latest addition to the Mummers Parade, the Wench Brigade Division is noted for having live bands and being traditional Mummers.
 The Wench Brigades pride themselves on continuing many Mummer traditions, such as wearing the dress-and-bloomers suits, painted faces, decorated umbrellas, and live brass bands.

-Check out the Mummers Museum, officially known as the New Year’s Shooters and Mummers Museum, on 1100 S. 2nd Street.
+Check out the Mummers Museum, officially known as the New Year’s Shooters and Mummers Museum, in South Philadelphia.
 Visitors can learn about the Mummers’ unique customs, including the right way to walk or “strut,” the importance of “dem golden slippers” and the colorful costumes worn by different marching clubs.
 The museum is also available to rent for private events such as celebrations and corporate functions.